 A small, peaceful place in the Boka Kotorska bay famous for its interference of mountain and sea winds mixed with 548 types of herbs that are suitable for lung diseases, particularly in the late spring and early autumn.
 Small fisherman’s settlement from XIV century remained preserved over the centuries.
 Donji Stoliv is located at the very sea shore.
 The pebble road will take you to Gornji Stoliv through the woods and olive groves.

-Perast lies beneath the hill of St. Elijah (873 m), on a cape that separates the bay of Risan from the bay of Kotor (two smaller bays within the Boka Kotorska) and overlooks the Verige strait, the narrowest part of Boka.
-The average yearly temperature in Perast is 18.3°C, and the number of sunny days is 240 (or around 2,500 sunny hours per year).
+Perast (Italian/Venitan) : Perasto) is an old town in the Boka Kotorska (Bay of Kotor).
+It is situated a few Kms northwest of Kotor.
+Perast lies beneath the hill of St. Elijah (873 m), on a cape that separates the bay of Risan from the bay of Kotor (two smaller bays within the Boka Kotorska) and overlooks the Verige strait, the narrowest part of the Boka Kotorska.